 - The film opens with a group of meek peasants from Morelos obtaining an audience with President Diaz.
 They ask for relief from the sugar barons; Diaz makes empty promises about how the peasants can get their land back if they sue in the courts.
 Then all the peasants start shuffling out, dejected—except for one, Zapata.
 Standing tall, he calls Diaz out, noting that peasants never win legal fights against the land barons under Diaz's government.
 He even holds up his hand to quiet Diaz when Diaz tries to argue.
 Diaz for one appreciates the Establishing Character Moment, circling Zapata's name as someone genuinely dangerous.
 Werner Herzog named this as the greatest opening scene in movie history.

 - Huerta gets his own Establishing Character Moment when, with his very first lines of dialogue, he is demanding that Madero have the rebellious Zapata killed.

-- Excited Show Title!: It should be ¡Viva Zapata!
+- Excited Show Title!: Granted, since it's in Spanish, it should be ¡Viva Zapata!